MattMcFarland/sequelize-relay/README.md

-This library is designed to work with the [graphql-relay-js](https://github.com/graphql/graphql-relay-js) implementation of a GraphQL server using Sequelize.
+This library is designed to work with the [graphql-relay-js](https://github.com/graphql/graphql-relay-js) implementation of a GraphQL server using [Sequelize](https://github.com/sequelize/sequelize).

-An overview of the functionality that a Relay-compliant GraphQL server should provide is in the [GraphQL Relay Specification](https://facebook.github.io/relay/docs/graphql-relay-specification.html) on the [Relay website](https://facebook.github.io/relay/).
-Consider reviewing the documentation and tests found at [graphql-relay-js](https://github.com/graphql/graphql-relay-js) along with the [tests](src/data/__tests__) and documentation found here.
+Consider reviewing the documentation and tests found at [graphql-relay-js](https://github.com/graphql/graphql-relay-js) along with the [tests](src/data/__tests__) and documentation found [here](https://mattmcfarland.gitbooks.io/sequelize-relay/content/index.html).

 ## Using Sequelize Relay Library for GraphQL.js